mfppvl/camera-rtsp-stream-checker/README.md

 # camera-rtsp-stream-checker
-Check multiple RTSP streams from the list in one click.
+Check multiple RTSP streams if Up or Down from the list in one click.

 /*========================================================================